 - Has three or more storeys (including basements, attics and commercial units)

-Read the Public Notice below regarding the introduction of our ‘Wrexham County Borough Council Additional Licensing of Houses in Multiple Occupation Scheme 2016’.
+Read the Public Notice below about the introduction of our ‘Wrexham County Borough Council Additional Licensing of Houses in Multiple Occupation Scheme 2022’.

 Additional Licencing Scheme Public Consultation 2021